(The PDA conference in Perth on November 11, 2025)

 Three levels of capacity

-Kate proposes three approximate levels of capacity:
+Kate suggests three approximate levels of capacity:

 1. Very low capacity / Recovery